siimp/linux-scripts/README.md

-# linux-scripts
-Repo for basic linux scripts
----
+# Collection of simple Linux scripts
-## Using these scripts for EVIL is strongly prohibited
+## Using these scripts for EVIL is strongly prohibited!!!